OWASP/Go-SCP/src/authentication-password-management/validation-and-storage.md

 explains how to correctly salt passwords in real life.

-Storing password securely: in practice
+Storing password securely: the practice
 ---------------------------------------

 One of the most important adage in cryptography is: **never roll your own crypto**.
-By not doing so, one can put at risk the entire application.
+By doing so, one can put at risk the entire application.
 It is a sensitive and complex topic.
 Hopefully, cryptography provides tools and standards reviewed and approved by experts.
 It is therefore important to use them instead of trying to re-invent the wheel.